 Consumer Reports says that those diagnosed with gastroesophageal reflux disease (GERD), which occurs when acid from the stomach repeatedly flows up into the esophagus, whose doctors prescribe PPIs for treatment, could find relief from this class of drug.
 But, the report continues, “up to 70 percent of people who take a PPI might not need such potent acid reducer and could get just as much – or more – relief from a safer heartburn remedy.”

 The article points to the fact that PPIs have been linked to increased risk of kidney disease and many other serious side effects.
 The report notes that the American Gastroenterological Association has acknowledged the risks linked to long-term use and recommends PPI users take the drug for the shortest time necessary to address symptoms.

 A study published this April compared PPIs to other heartburn drugs and H2 blockers (drugs in this class include Pepcid AC and Zantac).
 The research looked at the treatment of nearly 200,000 patients for more than five years and found approximately 20 percent higher risk of kidney disease in PPI users.

-The article notes that the drugs are not the best choice of heartburn relief for those suffering from occasional heartburn because they are intended to be taken daily and don’t provide immediately relief.
-Also, after long-term use PPIs are known to have a “rebound effect” where there is an overproduction of stomach acid.
+The article notes that the drugs are not the best choice of heartburn relief for those suffering from occasional heartburn because they are intended to be taken daily and don’t provide immediate relief.
+Also, after long-term use, PPIs are known to have a “rebound effect” where there is an overproduction of stomach acid.